Skip to main content

 Why the Timing Matters

-The case is a near-perfect test vehicle for the legal arguments the December 2025 federal executive order teed up.
-Executive Order 14365, "Ensuring a National Policy Framework for Artificial Intelligence," specifically named SB 24-205 as an example of a state AI law that, in the administration's view, "may even force AI models to produce false results to avoid a 'differential treatment or impact' on protected groups."
-That executive order also created the DOJ AI Litigation Task Force, which, as of April 2026, has not yet filed a case of its own against any state AI law.
+The case became the first practical test of the federal preemption pressure created by the December 2025 executive order.
+Executive Order 14365, "Ensuring a National Policy Framework for Artificial Intelligence," specifically named SB 24-205 as an example of a state AI law that, in the administration's view, could force AI models toward impermissible differential-treatment outcomes.

 Colorado's Other Problem: The ADMT Replacement Framework